Camp registration now open.

 - Paper and pencils will be provided, but campers are encouraged to bring their own notebook, journal, sketchbook, iPad, laptop, etc.

-- Previous songwriting or performance experience, or musical proficiency, is not required for the beginner – intermediate camp.
-We ask all campers to arrive excited to learn, eager to meet and work with new people, and open to collaboration with fellow campers throughout the week.
+- We ask all campers to arrive excited to learn, eager to meet and work with new people, and open to collaboration with fellow campers throughout the week.
 We also ask all campers to participate in the Saturday showcase.

 - Campers who play an instrument are encouraged to bring it with them each day.
 Instruments available for use through the museum’s education collection include acoustic guitar, electric guitar, banjo, electric bass, lap steel guitar, mandolin, and ukulele.
 A keyboard is also available.

 - Space is limited.
 We are unable to hold space without a registration.
-We recommend registration to secure a spot in camp.
-A confirmation email will be sent upon receiving registration.
+We recommend registering early to secure a spot in camp.
+A confirmation email will be sent when we receive registration.
 Fees must be paid upon registration.